airyhq/airy/docs/docs/user-guide.md

 $ cd infrastructure
 $ vagrant status
 $ vagrant ssh
-$ kubectl get pods # to see what's running inside the minikube
+$ kubectl get pods # to see what's running inside the kubernetes cluster
 ```

 You can stop, start or restart the Airy Core Platform box with the following commands: